zeruth/Meteor/README.md

 # Meteor-225

-A Kotlin/Compose client built around Lost-City/Client1
+A Kotlin/Compose client built around [Lost-City/Client](https://github.com/2004Scape/Client)

-Enhancements are nice, but I intend to respect the experience, and the developers of the project.
+Enhancements are nice, but I intend to respect the experience, and the developers of the Lost-City.

 It currently offers:
 RuneLite injection